Conflict of Interest

 Export Control and Trade Sanctions

 Review for compliance with export controls and trade sanctions is typically performed at the award stage rather than at the proposal stage.
 There are a few circumstances that require an Export Control and Open Research Review Worksheet (ECORRW) to be completed prior to proposal submission.
-For additional information on export control review visit the Export Control Procedures webpage.
+For additional information on export control review see the Export Control Procedures.

 Debarred Parties and Entities